2brandonh/CS130-Capstone-Project/README.md

 Job-seekers will be able to create accounts with their relevant experience attached, and find + apply to roles on the board.
 Employers will be able to create jobs, tag them with roles, and also post them for applicants to apply through.

 As a stretch goal, we also plan on leveraging cutting-edge AI like the ChatGPT API to enhance the strength of our job board experience.
 Job-seekers can use the API’s powerful capabilities to identify and fill in gaps within their profile to decrease the time it may take for them to identify the right opportunity.

+## Automation:
+An automated build will be triggered on every push and pull request.
+To perform the build localy adhere to the following instructions:
+1. Open the cloned repository in your favorite IDE

+2. Open a Terminal window and navigate to the intellijob_backend directory

+3. Type the command npm run build

+Open a second Terminal window and navigate to the intellijob_webapp directory

+Type the command npm run build

+Now you have a production build on your local machine!